Overview of Functions

 The maximum amount of data you can send to a function (the function's request payload) is 6MB.
 The maximum amount of data a function can return in response to a request (the function's response payload) is 6MB.
 These limits are fixed and cannot be changed.

 Some other Oracle Functions capabilities and limits are also fixed.
 However, there are also a number that you can change.
-See Changing Oracle Functions Default Behavior.
+See Changing Default Memory and Timeout Settings.

 Required IAM Service Policy